 The County's "Standard Conditions of Approval" constitute "uniformly applicable development policies or standards (i.e., policies or standards adopted or enacted by a city or county or by a lead agency that reduce one or more adverse environmental effects) as defined in Section 15183.3(f)(7) of the CEQA Guidelines.
 Because not all the "Standard Conditions of Approval" formulated by the County are applicable to all development projects, only those "Standard Conditions of Approval" applicable to the proposed project have been identified in this document.
-Similarly, because other "Standard Conditions of Approval" may exist that are not identified in this document, should the proposed project be approved or conditionally approved, this listing may not be inclusive of all "Standard Conditions of Approval" as shown in this section is present for convenience only and does not limit the application of those "Standard Conditions of Approval" to other resources or topical issues to which they are also relevant.
+Similarly, because other "Standard Conditions of Approval" may exist that are not identified in this document, should the proposed project be approved or conditionally approved, this listing may not be inclusive of all "Standard Conditions of Approval that may be imposed by the County.
+The categorization of "Standard Conditions of Approval" as shown in this section is present for convenience only and does not limit the application of those "Standard Conditions of Approval" to other resources or topical issues to which they are also relevant.